pret/pokecrystal/docs/event_commands.md

 Unused in regular gameplay.
 Used in map callbacks to change the destination of a warp set to `-1`.
 Here's an example of `warpmod` from [Polished Crystal](https://github.com/Rangi42/polishedcrystal/blob/master/maps/LavRadioTower1F.asm#L25).

 ## `$3B`: <code>blackoutmod <i>map</i></code>
-Used in map scripts to change the destination the player will be warped to after blacking out.
+Used to change the destination the player will be warped to after blacking out.
 Refers to [data/maps/spawn_points.asm](https://github.com/pret/pokecrystal/blob/master/data/maps/spawn_points.asm).

 The point of this command is to avoid some story "desyncs".
-For example, a `blackoutmod` command set to Cherrygrove City is defined in the script for meeting Prof. Oak at [Mr Pokémon's house](https://github.com/pret/pokecrystal/blob/master/maps/MrPokemonsHouse.asm#L37).
+For example, a `blackoutmod` command set to Cherrygrove City is defined when meeting Prof. Oak at [Mr Pokémon's house](https://github.com/pret/pokecrystal/blob/master/maps/MrPokemonsHouse.asm#L37).
 If it weren't there, and the player hadn't visited Cherrygrove's Pokémon Center, then blacking out on Route 30 would warp them back to New Bark Town, thus skipping the first rival battle.

 ## `$3C`: <code>warp <i>map</i>, <i>x</i>, <i>y</i></code>